sambuddha6/flask-sklearn/README.md

 # Overview

-The CI/CD Pipeline project is to demonstrate setting up Azure Pipelines to deploy the Flask starter code to Azure App Services
+The CI/CD Pipeline project is to demonstrate setting up Azure Pipelines to deploy a Flask starter code to Azure App Services

 ## Project Plan